linux4sam/egt/docs/src/colors.md

-namespace egt { inline namespace v1 {
-/**

  @page colors Color, Palette, and Theme

 This chapter discusses how to to use colors, palettes, and themes.

 @section colors_colors Colors

-The Color class internally keeps track of a 32-bit RGBA (red, green, blue, and alpha) color by managing the individual color components.
+The egt::Color class internally keeps track of a 32-bit RGBA (red, green, blue, and alpha) color by managing the individual color components.
 However, this class also supports at least the HSV and HSL colorspaces, and conversion between the different colorspaces.
-The Pattern class helps with managing a pattern consisting of color steps at specific offsets.
-Also, the experimental::ColorMap class deals with color steps and allows interpolation between the different color steps in any of the supported colorspaces.
+The egt::Pattern class helps with managing a pattern consisting of color steps at specific offsets.
+Also, the egt::experimental::ColorMap class deals with color steps and allows interpolation between the different color steps in any of the supported colorspaces.